This is a sponsored conversation written by me on behalf of On-Cor. The opinions and text are all mine.

-It’s FINALLY looking and feeling like Spring here in Ohio…this weekend was sunny, in the 70’s, and all around perfect.
-We literally could not have had more perfect weather and it got me thinking about all my Spring Cleaning To Do’s and how it’s hard to keep track of all the things I should do and want to do this time of the year each year.
+It’s FINALLY looking and feeling like Spring here in Ohio.
+We are finally seeing warmer weather and it got me thinking about all my Spring Cleaning To Do’s and how it’s hard to keep track of all the things I should do and want to do this time of the year each year.
 So, I thought, why not make it into a game and encourage my whole family to participate to get things done?!
-Today, with the help of my printable designer friend Diana from The Girl Creative, I have developed a fun Spring Cleaning Game for download for all of YOU that have families and want to get clean and organized this spring!
+Today I’m sharing a fun Spring Cleaning Game for download for all of YOU that have families and want to get clean and organized this spring!
 It contains 5 pages of spring cleaning ideas + rules, score sheets, prize pages, and more.

 The rules are pretty simple and are available as part of the download but here’s the overall jist of the game: